 First, the master model is made.
-Usually it is made manually by modeling clay or special wax.
+Usually, it is carved manually from modeling clay or special wax.

 Using the master model, a press form is created.
-The master model is covered with a liquid.
+The master model is covered with a liquid material.
 After it’s hardened, the object is halved.
 Now it is possible to create intermediate wax models for casting.

 Using a special wax and press form, the intermediate model is made.

-The intermediate model is covered with gypsum, that’s how the casting mold is made.
+The intermediate model is covered with gypsum to get the casting mold.

 The final item is carefully taken out, mechanically handled and polished.

 Jewelers all over the world use different methods and technologies in their work.
 Both CNC processing and 3D printing can be beneficial for goldsmiths.
-Let’s consider the benefits and advantages of each.
+Here is a quick rundown on both: